 The Company has laid down internal financial control's through a combination of Entitylevel controls Process level controls and IT General controls inter-alia to ensureorderly and efficient conduct of business including adherence to the Company's policiesand procedures accuracy and completeness of accounting records and timely preparation andreporting of reliable financial statements/information safeguarding of assets preventionand detection of frauds and errors.
 The evaluations of these internal financial controlswere done through the internal audit process and were also reviewed by the StatutoryAuditors.
-Based on their view of these reported evaluations the directors confirm thatfor the preparation of financial statements for thefinancial year ended March 31 2017the applicable Accounting Standards have been followedand the internal financial controls are generally found to be adequate and were operatingeffectively & that no significant deficiencies were noticed.
+The Directors confirm that for the preparation of financial statements for thefinancial year ended March 312019 the applicable Accounting Standards have been followedand the internal financial controls are generally found to be adequate and were operatingeffectively & that no significant deficiencies were noticed.

-The Company has established a vigil mechanism and adopted whistle blower policypursuant to which whistle blowers can report concerns about unethical behaviour actual orsuspected fraud or violation of the Company's code of conduct or ethics policy.
-Themechanism provides adequate safeguards against victimisation of persons who use thismechanism.
-The brief detail about this mechanism may be accessed on the Company's websiteat the weblink http://www.birla-sugar.com/Assets/Magadh/Magadh-Sugar-Whistle-Blower-Policy.pdf.
+The Company has established a vigil mechanism and adopted whistle blower policypursuant to which whistle blowers can report concerns about unethical behaviour actual orsuspected fraud or violation of the Company's code of conduct policy.
+During the yearunder review there has been change in this policy with respect to leak or suspected leakof Unpublished Price Sensitive Information has been incorporated so that whistle blowerscan report concerns.
+The mechanism provides adequate safeguards against victimisation ofpersons who use this mechanism.
+The brief detail about this mechanism may be accessed onthe Company's website at the weblink http://www.birla-sugar.com/Assets/Magadh/Magadh-Sugar-Whistle-Blower-Policy.pdf.

 During the year under review the Company has undertaken Research & Developmentinitiatives with an intention to improve the sugar recovery ratio and to educate the canegrowers to cultivate improved variety of sugarcane and to otherwise increase the sucrosecontents in their produce.